-Protests in Nouakchott increased last week, as they had in the past when a ‘lenient’ verdict was given for blogger Mohamed Cheikh Ould Mkhaitir (accused of apostasy), and other demonstrations against the constitutional referendum in August 2017.
-The latter imposed the abolition of the senate and devolution of power to regional councils.
+Protests in Nouakchott increased last week, as they had in the past when a ‘lenient’ verdict was given for blogger Mohamed Cheikh Ould Mkhaitir (accused of apostasy) and during the constitutional referendum in August 2017.
+The latter imposed the abolition of the senate, devolution of power to regional councils, a new flag and a new anthem.

 It is not clear currently whether incumbent president Ould Abd el-Aziz, having reached his term limit, will indeed step back and hand over power to a legitimate successor.
 A Putin-Medvedev-scenario could very well be initiated by the leading elite.

-Apart from the recurring protests due to dissatisfaction with the government and lack of economic opportunities, Mauritania is quite stable in the region.
+Apart from the recurring protests due to dissatisfaction with the government and lack of economic opportunities, Mauritania is one of the most stable countries in the region.

 (Initiative for the Resurgence of the Abolitionist Movement)